 - …and much more

-In fact, we believe marketing can play a role in advancing every goal in your strategic plan.
+In fact, we believe nonprofit marketing can play a role in advancing every goal in your strategic plan.

 Misconception 2: You must use for-profit marketing techniques for your nonprofit.